 If you need a non-default scanning regime the following settings are recommended:

-On-access scanning of archived files can be useful where a server is checking files before forwarding them to client computers, e.g. as part of through traffic.
-Normally you should not use on-access scanning of archives on a workstation nor should it be part of a standard network setup for the following reasons:
+On-access scanning of archived files can be useful when a server is checking files before forwarding them to client computers, for example as part of through traffic.
+Normally, On-access scanning of archives should not be used on a workstation nor should it be part of a standard network setup for the following reasons:

 Sophos Anti-Virus for Linux will scan all files that are opened and closed, not just executable and infectable files.
 On Linux this doesn't adversely affect system performance in the way it might on Windows.

 Sign up to the Sophos Support SMS Notification Service to get the latest product release information and critical issues.